 A combination of Levodopa and Carbidopa is the mainstay of treatment in Parkinson’s disease.
 Levodopa is rapidly converted into dopamine, by the enzyme dopa decarboxylase, which is present in the central and peripheral nervous system, however much of the levodopa is metabolized before it reaches the brain.

 Slow dosage adjustment and taking medication with food can reduce these effects.
-Depression, confusion and visual hallucinations are the side effects which may occur with these medications, especially in the elderly.
+Depression, confusion, and visual hallucinations are the side effects that may occur with these medications, especially in the elderly.